francocurotto/YDDM-re-old/NOTES.md

 damage for attacking defending monsters), but in the furute one should be able to modifiy these rules (in this case, disable them).
 Not sure how I'll implement it though.

+# 2021-02-02
+Minor modification.
+Now print_type is defined as a global variable, or game parameter.